Frequently Asked Questions

 Q. Does tax return preparation require a CPA license?A. You need neither an individual license nor a firm license from the Board to prepare tax returns.

 Q. I have a Texas individual CPA license but no Texas firm license.
 What sort of work am I allowed to do in Texas?A. With an individual Texas CPA certificate and license you may perform most services for clients while representing to the public that you are licensed by the Board.
 However, you may not provide attest services or represent that your firm is an accounting or CPA firm without a firm license issued by the Board.
 See Sections 901.003, 901.456 and 901.460 of the Public Accountancy Act.
-"Attest service" includes any service that must be performed in accordance with standards promulgated by the American Institute of Certified Public Accountants or other accountancy organization recognized by the Board.
+"Attest service" includes an audit, review, compilation, or other assurance engagement that must be performed in accordance with standards promulgated by the American Institute of Certified Public Accountants, or other accountancy organization recognized by the Board.
+It does not include preparation services as provided for in Section 70 of SSARS 21.
 See Section 901.002(a)(1) of the Public Accountancy Act.
 In addition to traditional audits, reviews and compilations, financial statements submitted by CPAs to a client or third party are considered "attest services."
 See Board Rule 501.63.
 However, an employee or officer of a private or government entity may prepare the financial statements of the entity and may issue non-attest transmittals for the entity without a firm license.
 See Act 901.456(b)(2) and (3); see also Board Rule 501.63(b).

 With an individual Texas CPA license but no firm license, you may use the term "CPA" or "Certified Public Accountant" in association with unlicensed firms that offer services such as financial consulting, tax preparation and bookkeeping services, in advertisements or written promotional material (e.g. business cards), so long as you include a written disclaimer: "this firm is not a CPA firm."
 This disclaimer must be included in conspicuous proximity to the name of the unlicensed entity and be printed in type not less bold than that contained in the body of the advertisement or written statement.
 See Board Rule 501.81(d).